lawrencegomez/Missile-Command/Project-1.md

 # What works:
 1. Missiles fall from the sky at a random rate
 2. Collision detection between the players missiles and the falling missiles (not 100% yet)
+3. The amount of missiles each player hits is tallied

 #Collision Detection:
 - The way collision detection works is by comparing the distances between the center points of each falling missile and each player's missiles and if that distance is less than the distance of the two circles radii then that registers as a hit.
 See below sketch.